 Definitive Scores and Rankings

-Definitive scores and rankings are those that are maintained by and posted at Tournament Head-quarters at each venue.
+All scores and rankings will be maintained at the Tournament Head Quarters Tent at each venue and logged into GotSoccer.
+All games shall have a maximum goal differential of 4.
+If the margin of victory is greater than 4 then it will be recorded in GotSoccer as the actual result.
+However, as per above, a 4-goal differential will be used to determine who advances, first and foremost.
 Scores that are posted by, and rankings that are electronically calculated by GotSoccer, are for the convenience of the players, coaches and parents.
 In the case where there are discrepancies between those scores and rankings posted on the official scoreboard the scores recorded on the official scoreboard shall take precedence.
 Scores may also be viewed on the GotSoccer app.
-The Tournament Committee shall endeavor to make corrections to GotSoccer in the case of any discrepancies.
+The Tournament Director shall endeavor to make corrections to GotSoccer in the case of any discrepancies.

 Protests shall not be accepted and may not be lodged.
 Decisions of referees and tournament officials are Final.

-Coaches are responsible for the conduct of players and fans of their teams.
-Under no circumstances will harassment, intimidation or sarcasm directed at referees be tolerated.
-For any sportsmanship problems concerning coaches, other team officials and/or spectators, the center referee is empowered to direct the offender(s) to leave the area.
+Coaches are responsible for the conduct of players and spectators of their teams.
+SCYSC and The Seaside Classic Tournament do not condone and will not tolerate inappropriate conduct toward any individual based on a person’s skin color, ethnicity, or national origin.
+Harassment, intimidation and/or sarcasm directed at referees will not be tolerated.
+For any sportsmanship problems the referees and/or Tournament Director are empowered to direct the offender(s) to leave the area.
 If the offender(s) fail to leave as directed, the referee shall terminate the game and report the incident to the Tournament Director, who shall award a 4-0 victory to the non-offending team.
-Coaches must comply with the "Sporting Play" principle.
+Coaches are asked to comply with the “Mercy Rule”.
 This asks that the coach of any team leading by a six-goal differential actively avoid any increase of that goal differential.

 Consumption of alcoholic beverages and tobacco products is prohibited on the fields, adjacent surroundings, and parking areas.